Emjeeey/ITBA-3205_FoodHacks/README.md

  The objective of this study are:

 i.
-To determine the reason why does women and children in India are prone in human trafficking.
+To determine the reason why women and children in India are prone in human trafficking.

 ii.
 To determine the main purpose and agenda of human trafficking in India.

 iii.
-To be able to raise an awareness regarding human trafficking most especially in India.
+To be able to raise awareness regarding human trafficking most especially in India.